GabeScott/standard-works-vault/General Conference/1996 April - Baskets and Bottles.md

 The basket and the bottle are different containers, but the content is the same: fruit for a family.
 Is the bottle right and the basket wrong?
 No, they are both right.
 They are containers appropriate to the culture and the needs of the people.
 And they are both appropriate for the content they carry, which is the fruit.

 Now, what is the fruit?
-Paul tells us: “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, [and] temperance” (Gal.
-5:22–23).
+Paul tells us, “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, \[and\] temperance” ([[Galatians 5.22|Gal.
+5:22–23]][[Galatians 5.23|]]).
 In the sisterhood of Relief Society, in the brotherhood of priesthood quorums, in the reverent coming together to partake of the sacrament, the fruit of the Spirit unites us in love, joy, and peace whether the Relief Society is in Taipei or Tonga, whether the priesthood quorum is in Montana or Mexico, and whether the sacrament meeting is in Fiji or the Philippines.

 All over the world, as brothers and sisters in the gospel, we can learn from each other, grow closer together, and increase in love for each other.
 Our unity grows from what we have in common all around the world.
 They are the doctrines and ordinances of the gospel, our faith in the Savior, our testimonies of the scriptures, our gratitude for guidance from living prophets, and our sense of ourselves as a people striving to be Saints.
 These are the principles of the gospel.

 Let us be sensitive to the unchanging and powerful core principles of the gospel.
 Let us understand that they matter most.
 Let us build firm foundations on these principles.
-Then when the rains fall and the floods come, our house will be “founded upon a rock” and it will not fall (Matt.
-7:25).
+Then when the rains fall and the floods come, our house will be “founded upon a rock” and it will not fall ([[Matthew 7.25|Matt.
+7:25]]).

 Then, building on that firm foundation, let us rejoice with each other, listen to each other, learn from each other, and help each other apply those principles as we deal with our different circumstances, different cultures, different generations, and different geographies.